-Insurance is taken for granted until something happens where it is needed.
-This is true for individuals, traditional businesses and nonprofit organizations.
-There are several different types of nonprofit insurance coverage, all of which play an important role in guarding against an unexpected event that could imperil the group’s future.
+A comprehensive insurance policy is taken for granted until something happens where it is needed.
+This is true for individuals, traditional businesses, and nonprofit organizations.
+There are several different types of nonprofit insurance coverage, all of which play an important role in guarding the business against an unexpected event that could imperil the group’s future.

 General Liability Insurance

-General liability insurance protects an organization against accidents occurring to a visitor or client while on the nonprofit’s property.
-This insurance will cover any damages a court may order the group to pay a victim but does not apply to the group’s employees, who are covered under worker’s compensation insurance.
+General liability insurance for nonprofits protects an organization against accidents occurring to a visitor or client while on the nonprofit’s property.
+The insurance company will cover any damages a court may order the group to pay a victim but does not apply to the group’s employees, who are covered under worker’s compensation insurance.

 Another type of nonprofit insurance coverage is auto insurance for employees.
 If the group’s workers or volunteers use their vehicles or company vehicles for company business, a minimum amount of liability coverage is required.
 This coverage pays for damages a driver causes to property or other people while conducting the organization’s business.